emlased/MONAI-Label-on-Runpod/README.md

 monailabel start_server --app ChooseApp --studies dataset --conf model ChooseModel
 ```

 To use the DeepEdit model from the Radiology app, run the following.
-If you will be uploading dicom files directly to 3DSlicer you can leave the location for the studies command as "dataset".
+If you will be uploading dicom files directly though 3DSlicer you can leave the location for the studies command as "dataset".

 ```
 monailabel start_server --app radiology --studies dataset --conf models deepedit